yukamurata27/CSCI520-InverseKinematics/README.txt

 * FK
 * IK (Damped least squares)
 * Skinning (Linear blend skinning)
+* Animation frames (please see the animation folder)

 Extra Features
 * Recursive subdivision for IK when the IK handle moves too far (Both for DLS and PI)